opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Joining and Splitting
 ~~~~~~~~~~~~~~~~~~~~~
-To join the ends of two different vectors, you can use the Tape tool (|tape|).
-This way it will be possible to handle them as a single vector, for instance for modifying their bend, or thickness, as a whole.
+To join the ends of two different vector strokes, you can use the **Tape** tool (|tape|).
+This way it will be possible to handle them as a single stroke, for instance for modifying their bend, or thickness, as a whole.

-When the tool is used, the pointer snaps to the closest detected vector endpoint in order to make the operation easier.
+When the tool is used, the pointer snaps to the closest detected stroke endpoint in order to make the operation easier.

-.. note:: The Tape tool (|tape|) can also be used to close gaps along the drawing outline for painting purposes (see :ref:`Closing Gaps in Drawing Outline <closing_gaps_in_drawing_outline>`  ).
+.. note:: The **Tape** tool (|tape|) can also be used to close gaps along the drawing outline for painting purposes (see :ref:`Closing Gaps in Drawing Outline <closing_gaps_in_drawing_outline>`  ).

-To do the contrary, that is to say splitting a vector in two sections, you can use the Cutter tool (|cutter|).
+To do the contrary, that is to say splitting a stroke in two sections, you can use the **Cutter** tool (|cutter|).

-.. tip:: **To join two open ends of one or two vectors:**
+.. tip:: **To join two open ends of one or two strokes:**

-    1. Select the Tape tool (|tape|), and activate the Join Vectors option; activate also the Smooth option if you want a joining with no corners.
+    1. Select the **Tape** tool (|tape|), and activate the **Join Vectors** option; activate also the **Smooth** option if you want a smooth joining with no corners.

     2. Do one of the following:

-    - Set the type to Normal and the mode to Endpoint to Endpoint, click a vector endpoint and drag to a different endpoint; the pointer snaps to the closest detected vector endpoint.
+    - Set the type to **Normal** and the mode to **Endpoint to Endpoint**, click a stroke endpoint and drag to a different endpoint; the pointer snaps to the closest detected stroke endpoint.

-    - Set the type to Rectangular, and click and drag to define a box including the endpoints you want to connect; the endpoints will be automatically joined according to the set distance value.
+    - Set the type to **Rectangular**, and click and drag to define a box including the endpoints you want to connect; the endpoints will be automatically joined according to the set **Distance** value.

-.. note:: If the vectors you are going to join have different styles, the style of this first vector you click will be assigned to the second one after joining.
+.. note:: If the strokes you are going to join have different Styles, the Style of the first vector where you click on will be assigned to the second one after joining.

-.. tip:: **To split a vector:**
+.. tip:: **To split a stroke:**

-    1. Select the Cutter tool (|cutter|): the pointer snaps to the closest vector indicating, with a small highlighted segment, the point where you are going to split the vector.
+    1. Select the **Cutter** tool (|cutter|): the pointer snaps to the closest stroke indicating, with a small highlighted segment, the point where you are going to split the stroke.

-    2. Click to split the vector in the highlighted point.
+    2. Click to split the stroke at the highlighted point.

 .. _cleaning_up_vector_intersections:

-Cleaning up Vector Intersections
+Cleaning up Strokes Intersections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Vector intersections may be a weak point in drawings to be painted, because if a gap occurs, drawing areas cannot be painted properly.
+Vector strokes intersections may be a weak point in drawings to be painted, because if a gap occurs, drawing areas cannot be painted properly.

-The best solution for this kind of issue is to overlap the final section of vectors, in order to define clear intersections, then automatically remove the sections that overflow.
+The best solution for this kind of issue is to overlap the final section of strokes, in order to define clear intersections, then automatically remove the sections that overflow.

 .. tip:: **To cleanup vector intersections:**

-    1. Use the Selection tool (|selection|) to select the vectors whose intersections you want to cleanup.
+    1. Use the **Selection** tool (|selection|) to select the strokes whose intersections you want to cleanup.

     2. Do one of the following:

-    - Choose Edit > Remove Vector Overflow.
+    - Choose Edit > **Remove Vector Overflow**.

-    - Right-click the selection and choose Remove Vector Overflow from the menu that opens.
+    - Right-click the selection and choose **Remove Vector Overflow** from the menu that opens.

 .. _animation_techniques: